DT-is-not-available/WaterAPI/docs/index.md

 Inserts, modifies, or removes code from any function

 ### `funcName`
 The name of the function to modify.
 Must be a string, NOT a function.
+This parameter is evaluated to modify the desired function.
+To avoid a call to `eval()`, use [merge](#Water.merge) instead.

 ### `newFunction`
 The new function to insert.